skkestrel/koatl/docs/formatting.md

 Blocks-in-expressions allow blocks like `if`, `match`, and lambdas to be inline in expressions.
 Like Rust, the final expression of a block is treated as its value.

+Opening round parentheses on at the end of a line starts a block-expression on the next line.

 ```koatl
 x = 2 + (
     if x: